Daniel Bonjour: Career

 Daniel is the first ever winner of the International Academy of Web Television for Male Actor in a Drama in 2013.

 Frequency was the first project where he performed in his native South African accent.

 Daniel is also a writer and the grand prize winner of the Final Draft Screenwriting competition, having won the feature film category in 2015.

 He has worked on several award-winning video games including the Hitman series, Final Fantasy, and Life is Strange.

 Personal life

 Daniel is married to actress Jelly Howie.
-They have one child, a son named Brixton Riot Bonjour.
+They have two children, a son named Brixton Riot Bonjour and a daughter named Charli Rainbow Bonjour.
 Daniel has one brother named Pascal who lives in Seattle, as do both his parents.

 He was forced to leave his honeymoon with Jelly Howie in Thailand to fly to Atlanta to film The Walking Dead.

 People magazine included Daniel as one of Hollywood's hottest up and comers in their People Magazine 'One's to Watch' category.